 If you are an employer thinking about a redundancy process, seek advice early.
 With legal support, the legal and financial risk of a challenge can be significantly mitigated.

-*The information in this blog post is general in nature, is not legal advice, and should not be relied on without speaking to a lawyer about your specific situation.
+*The information in this blog post is general in nature and is not legal advice.
+If you need advice, you should contact us about your specific situation.